Significance-based Estimation-of-Distribution Algorithms: Run Time Analysis for the scGA

 We now show that condition~(\ref{item:stepWidth}) of Theorem~\ref{thm:negDrift} holds.
 For this, we define $r(\ell) = 2$ and $\delta = \sqrt{2} - 1 > 0$.
 Note that $1 \leq r(\ell) = o\big(\ell/\log(\ell)\big) = o\big(1/(\rho\log(1/\rho))\big)$ holds, as $\rho = o(1)$.
 Since $\tau$ can change by at most $\rho + a \leq 2\rho$ during a single update, $g(\tau)$ can change by at most $2$.
 Thus, we only need to bound $\Pr[|g(\tau') - g(\tau)| \geq j \mid g(\tau) \land g(\tau) > (1 - d)\rho]$ for $j \in \{0, 1, 2\}$.
 For all of these three cases, $r(\ell)/\big((1 + \delta)^j\big) \geq 1$.
 Thus, condition~(\ref{item:stepWidth}) trivially holds for all $j \in \N$.

 Overall, by applying Theorem~\ref{thm:negDrift} and recalling that $\ell = \Theta(1/\rho)$, there are constant $c, c', c'' > 0$ such that

-Thus, with high probability, $\tau_i$ does not reach $b$ within $2^{c/\rho}$ iterations, given that all frequencies are in $(1 - d, d)$.
+Thus, w.h.p., $\tau_i$ does not reach $b$ within $2^{c/\rho}$ iterations, given that all frequencies are in $(1 - d, d)$.
 As discussed before, the probability of $\tau_i$ reaching $1 - d$ has at most the same probability.
 Note that conditioning on never sampling the optimum during any of these $t$~iterations increases these probabilities only by a factor of $1 - t(5/6)^n$, which is constant if $t = o(2^{\Theta(n)})$.
 Otherwise, we choose $2^{\Theta(n)}$ as run time bound.
 This concludes the proof. \end{proof}